"Dimitrie Gusti" National Village Museum, Romania Travel Guide

 Located in Bucharest, Romania

 Dimitrie Gusti" National Village Museum is conveniently accessible by various transportation options in Bucharest, Romania.
-If you're flying in, Henri Coandă International Airport is approximately 7 miles (11.3 km) away from Bucharest.
+If you're flying in, Henri Coandă International Airport is approximately 7 miles (11.3 km) away from the city center.
 From there, you can easily reach "Dimitrie Gusti" National Village Museum by taxi or shuttle.

 For those already in Bucharest, buses, taxis, and walking are viable options to reach "Dimitrie Gusti" National Village Museum, which is located 2.8 miles (4.5 km) from the city center.
-You can also rent a car and drive to "Dimitrie Gusti" National Village Museum, providing flexibility to explore at your leisure.
-Its exact address is Şoseaua Pavel D. Kiseleff 30, București 011347, Romania, Romania.
+Its exact address is Şoseaua Pavel D. Kiseleff 30, București 011347, Romania.

 With your transportation plans sorted, get ready for an unforgettable experience at "Dimitrie Gusti" National Village Museum!